Avon Cobourne: Junior season

 Cobourne was a pre-season second-team all-Big East selection.
 He finished the season 14th in the nation rushing with a career-high 1,298 yards and 9 touchdowns.
 The season was his third consecutive of gaining over 1,000 yards.
 Cobourne was also named team MVP and was the only player to rush for over 100 yards against the national champions, the Miami Hurricanes (132).
 Cobourne started the season out with a 173-yard performance against Ohio, followed by a 181-yard performance against Kent State.
-He then rushed for 128 yards against Maryland; totaled four touchdowns in two quarters against Rutgers along with 147 yards; and rushed for 169 yards against Notre Dame in South Bend, Indiana, highlighted with a career-long 60 yard run.
+He then rushed for 128 yards against Maryland; totaled four touchdowns in two quarters against Rutgers along with 147 yards; and rushed for 169 yards against Notre Dame in South Bend, Indiana, highlighted with a career-long 60-yard run.
 He then finished the season with four consecutive 100-yard games.
 He earned second-team all-Big East honors.

 Senior season

 Going into Cobourne's senior season, he was a candidate for the 2002 Heisman Trophy Race.
 Although Cobourne did not win the award, he set a school record of most rushing yards in a season with 1,710 yards.
-The record was broken in the Mountaineers' 2006 season by Steve Slaton, who some fans consider is greater than both Cobourne and Zereoue only as a junior.
+The record was broken in the Mountaineers' 2006 season by Steve Slaton.
 Cobourne also set a career-high scores with 17 touchdowns.
 He rushed for 260 yards and 2 touchdowns in a win against ECU early in the season, and then rushed for 175 yards and a score in a loss to Miami.
 His 260 yards against the Pirates was a career-high.